Category:

 Her success as a wrestler and her influence on the generations of wrestlers that followed can be traced back to her rigorous training at the AJW dojo.
 This foundation allowed her to become one of the most highly regarded female wrestlers in the history of professional wrestling.

 Jaguar Yokota’s career in professional wrestling was marked by numerous accomplishments and her innovative wrestling style.
 She made her professional wrestling debut on July 28, 1977, just a few days after her 16th birthday.
-She quickly gained a reputation for her athleticism, technical wrestling skills, and innovative moves, which would later help her become one of the most successful and respected wrestlers in the history of Japanese women’s wrestling.
+She quickly gained a reputation for her athleticism, technical wrestling skills, and innovative moves, which would later help her become one of the most successful and respected wrestlers in Japanese women’s wrestling history.

 Career